-A regular cost that is likely to rise is your weekly grocery shop.
+A regular cost of having a baby that is likely to rise is your weekly grocery shop.
 At first, you will need to add nappies, wipes, and nappy cream.
 Not to mention formula milk if you’re bottle feeding.
 Then as your baby starts to wean, there is a panoply of different baby foods and snacks to choose from.
 Even if you decide to cook your baby’s food from scratch, this will mean buying in extra ingredients during your weekly shop.

 It is often possible to get free samples of baby products, such as nappies, creams, and food.
 These can be accessed by signing up to various websites and store newsletters.
 The freebies certainly come in handy and give you the opportunity to try out different brands.
 There are also usually discount vouchers included in the freebie packs, which then save you even more money when you buy more of the same product.

 Having a baby is one of the biggest lifestyle changes you will ever go through.
 Once your baby arrives, your priorities will change overnight as they become the most important part of your life.
 Your spending habits will probably change too.
 This is a hidden cost of having a baby.

 You are likely to find that you prefer to spend your money on your little one rather than a treat for yourself.
 Be prepared to spend far less on going out for evening meals at nice restaurants.
 But far more on noisy plastic toys that sing annoying songs at a ridiculously high volume!